explosion/thinc/website/docs/usage-training.md

 Finally, `minibatch` and `multibatch` support **variable length batching**, based on a schedule you can provide as the `batch_size` argument.
-Simply pass in an iterable (such as a generator from the
+Simply pass in an iterable.
-[built-in schedules](/docs/api-schedules)) instead of an integer.
 Variable length batching is non-standard, but we regularly use it for some of [spaCy](https://spacy.io)'s models, especially the parser and entity recognizer.

 ```python
 from thinc.api import compounding